Hemashree-N12/RAG_Project/README.md

 ---

 ## 📸 Screenshots
-All outputs are documented in the `[Looks like the result wasn't safe to show.
-Let's switch things up and try something else!]` folder:
+All outputs are documented in the OutPut-Screenshots folder:
 - Data ingestion
 - Query retrieval
 - Workflow execution (RAG + HITL)